Community Engagement Policy & Strategy

 - Calendar of Meetings – The Parish Council display the annual timetable for meetings on the website, noticeboards and in the Village Bulletin.

 - Annual Parish Meeting – The Annual Parish Meeting is the ideal opportunity to bring the community together and allow residents to question and review how the elected councillors help shape the community.
-To be successful good planning is needed and it is the responsibility of the Parish Clerk to both timetable an annual meeting date, organise the venue and ensure that Parish, Borough and County Councillors all attend and have a part to play.
+To be successful good planning is needed and it is the responsibility of the Parish Clerk to both timetable an annual meeting date, organise the venue and ensure that Parish, City and County Councillors all attend and have a part to play.
 The Parish Council determines the “interest theme” for each annual meeting to encourage maximum turn out by the community.
 The main objective of the annual meeting is to provide and encourage two-way communication between the community and Councillors.
 The meeting is heavily advertised in advance on the website, noticeboards, Facebook and in prominent places around the village e.g. Doctors Surgery, School and Hairdressers.

 - Public Meetings – From time to time the Council may decide that an item warrants being dealt with through a specially convened Public Meeting.
-Public Meetings will be organised by the Finance, Policy and Personnel sub-committee (FPP) to set the meeting agenda and meeting content.
+Public Meetings will be organised by the Finance, Policy and Personnel Advisory Committee (FPP) to set the meeting agenda and meeting content.
 The Clerk will arrange the meeting venue with any costs met by the Council.

 - Public Consultation – A public consultation will be conducted if the Council concludes a particular event or programme that has an impact on the village warrants a consultation programme.
 The intention of this exercise would be to better understand the needs of the village.